zacdu/ImageCollection/README.md

 - `Services`: This directory contains the service for interacting with the Unsplash API.
 - `ViewModels`: This directory contains the view models that provide data for the views.
 - `Views`: This directory contains the views and their related files.
-- `Tests`: This directory contains unit and UI tests for the application.
+- `Tests`: This directory contains unit tests for the application.

 ## Usage